The Dirty Truth About Utility Climate Pledges

 Overall grades: 2021 - F; 2022 - D; 2023 - D

-BY 2030, THE 50 UTILITIES MOST INVESTED IN FOSSIL FUEL GENERATION ARE...
+THE 50 UTILITIES THAT OWN THE MOST FOSSIL FUEL GENERATION ARE...

 Smokestacks belching smoke with a stop symbol superimposed, a red border and a red slash through the middle.